 The Around Iceland guidebook is pretty handy too and free, so keep an eye out for it when you get to Iceland.

 One book that I really enjoyed is Iceland Defrosted by Edward Hancox.
 It is about an Englishman’s obsession with everything Icelandic- from the country to the food and music.
 I loved it!
 I emailed the author once, he didn’t reply.

-I have a whole section dedicated to music from Iceland, click HERE.
+I have a whole section dedicated to music from Iceland where I cover my favritist Icelandic artists with links to videos- click HERE.

 Iceland on film

-I have not seen many Icelandic movies, but here are a few that I recommend :
+I have seen a few Icelandic movies, here are some that I recommend :

 I loved Woman at War which I got to see at my local cinema in 2019 and it is now available on DVD and to stream.
 It’s a comedy set in and around Reykjavik which manages to be dark, funny and heartwarming at the same time.

-If you like bleak dystopian, post apocalyptic films [like me], you should watch Bokeh which is avaialable on Netflix and has some beautiful images of the Icelandic countryside, mostly of the coast road east of Reykjavik.
+If you like bleak dystopian, post apocalyptic films [like me], you should watch Bokeh which is in English and is available on Netflix and has some beautiful images of the Icelandic countryside, mostly of the coast road east of Reykjavik.
 Did I say it was bleak?- yes, good.

 The Sigur Ros documentary Heima is a few years old now, but it is wonderful and marries the band’s haunting music into the Icelandic landscape beautifully.

-When I am in the mood for a bit of a laugh I sometimes seek out Áramótaskaupið which is a comedy sketch show that is broadcast on New Years Eve.
+When I am in the mood for a bit of a laugh I sometimes seek out Áramótaskaupið which is a comedy sketch show that is broadcast on New Years Eve in Iceland.
 You can find episodes on Youtube.
 They are quite silly!
 The clip below from 2014 takes the piss out of stupid tourists and it is in English.